Low-Mach-number limit for two-phase flows: Introduction

 \section{Introduction}

-The aim of this paper is to introduce the concept of low-Mach-number limit for compressible multiphase flows.
-The Mach number is a dimensionless quantity that represents the ratio of the flow velocity to the speed of sound in the fluid.
-A low Mach number is a criterion for incompressible flow.
+The aim of this proceeding is to introduce the concept of the low-Mach-number limit for compressible multiphase flows at the formal level.
+The Mach number is a dimensionless quantity defined as the ratio of the flow velocity to the speed of sound in the fluid.
+When the Mach number is low, compressibility effects are negligible and the flow may be approximated as incompressible.
 In the past, several authors have worked on the passage from compressible equations to an incompressible system when the Mach number tends to zero.
 The motivations are several.
 First, we better understand incompressible equations and we may use the passage to the limit and comparison to understand more properties on compressible equations.
 Moreover, low-Mach-number equations have several advantages in numerical analysis: simplification of the algorithms, smaller time step for the numerical integration.
 For more details on the numerical challenges for low-Mach-number systems, we refer the reader to \cite{battisti2025linearly}.

 However, this question of the zero-Mach-number limit for multiphase flows is still to be examined.
 To the best of our knowledge, \cite{varsakelis2011low} and \cite{narbona2024two} are two of the very few articles that studied this question.
+We may also refer to \cite{fanelli2025incompressible} for related incompressible limits in a reduced compressible MHD system.
 The present contribution aims at giving an overview of this subject by discussing the formal derivation of the zero-Mach-number limit for several types of multiphase flow models.
+A rigorous mathematical justification of one of these limits is provided in \cite{lebot2026low}.

 This paper is organized as follows.
 In Section~\ref{seconeP}, we give a brief review of the low-Mach-number limit for one-phase flow.
 In Section~\ref{sec2P1U}, we focus on two-phase flows system with the same velocity for both phases and derive the low-Mach-number equations for two-phase systems considering two types of pressure closure: an algebraic closure and a PDE closure.
 We discuss first the isentropic case and then the non-isentropic case.
 In Section~\ref{sec2P2U}, we derive the low-Mach-number equations for two-phase flows system with two distinct velocities.
-Finally, Section~\ref{Opb} contains some open problems and remarks about topics that we have not considered in this paper.
+Finally, Section~\ref{Opb} contains a conclusion, some open problems and remarks about topics that we have not considered in this paper.